Isaiah Chapter 29 Summary

 Discussion Questions for Isaiah, Chapter 29

-1. In context, we can see that verses 3-4 are not literal, but that a foreign nation is the one encamping around its enemies.
+1. In context, we can see that verses 3-4 are not literal, but that a foreign nation is encamping around its enemies.
 What does this teach us about how God works in the world through other instruments?

 2. Can you think of another passage that mentions God's voice, thunder, fire, and an earthquake in the Bible?

 3. Verses 9-10 mention drunkenness, as did chapter 28.
-In that chapter drunkenness referred to pride.
+In that chapter, drunkenness referred to pride.
 How is the metaphor of drunkenness used differently here?
 How is this a fitting metaphor for what the author is saying?

 5. What kinds of wisdom are contrasted in verse 14?
 How does this help us as we seek wisdom today?

-6. What are the metaphors in verse 4 and what is their purpose in the passage?
+6. What are the metaphors in verse 4, and what is their purpose in the passage?

 7. What is the drastic change in verses 5-6?
-What do you think has brought about this change and how do these verses bolster our hope and trust in God?
+What do you think has brought about this change, and how do these verses bolster our hope and trust in God?

 9. Rhetorical questions are asked by the wicked in verse 15.
 What is their true answer?
 What does this contribute to our understanding of a proper fear of the Lord?

-10. What does verse 16 teach us about how to properly see our creator?
+10. What does verse 16 teach us about how to properly see our Creator?
 What specific areas of your life today would this apply to?

 Key Words/Phrase